ianderrington/genai/docs/Using/examples/by_field/science/index.md

 ### Measurement Optimization

 Measurement optimization involves improving the ability to measure something.
-For example diagnostics equipment.
+This includes tuning physical parameters within a

+### Robotic automation

+Autonomous laboratories are controlled by different robotics setups and automation languages including specific ones Lua or more general in-house control systems.